TheJinxedArtist/UE5-Pixel-Perfect/README.md

 ![An image of the material editor within Unreal Engine 5.](images/material-editing.png)

 It's pretty simple to use, and most values are self-explanitory.
 "Dual Colour Toning", "HSV Blending" and "Fast Linear to sRGB" act as booleans, though we cannot use boolean values as shader properties, so they are shown as 0-1 floats.

+[!WARNING]
-I would advise against using anything but 0 or 1 for these values, as they can produce unexpected results.
+I would advise against using any floating-point value on any of the "booleans", just stick to 0 or 1.